 5. Social validation

 Social validation makes your customer believe the other person or authoritative figure that uses your product.
-When we buy things, we tend to look for reviews and proof from others to approach to buy your product or use your brand.
+When we buy things, we tend to look for reviews and proof from others to buy your product or use your brand.

 6. Scarcity